Trams in Lviv: Routes

+Future

+Northern extension

+In 2022 the Executive Committee of the Lviv City Council has approved the implementation of the Ivan Mykolaychuk street reconstruction project designed by the Institute of Spatial Development.
+One of its goals is to extend the route №6 2,6 km north reaching the Saint Nicholas Hospital and Nezlamni rehabilitation center.
+All tram stops are meant to be fully accessible and served exclusively by low-floor trams running on green track.

+The city council planned to begin construction in 2023, allocating ₴21 million for that in its budget.
+However due to war and financial problems it was forced to postpone the start of construction works until funding for the first stage of the project could be secured.
+In 2024 the city received a €5 million grant from the FDA.
+By this time the estimated cost of the extension was over €50 million.
+In 2025 Lviv City Council announced it is renewing works to extend the tram line.
+The extension is set to be completed in 5 stages.

 Ridership

 In January 2024, passengers on tram routes made 1 243 959 trips, which is 14.8% of the total number of 8,389,072 trips ("Leocard", bank card, single-ride tickets) in all modes of public transport in Lviv.
 Another 470,637 trips were paid on electric transport routes via the "Privat 24" mobile application, but there is no data on the distribution by types of transport.
-Assumption that with "Privat 24" payments (approximately 270 000 in trams) in total 1,5 mln trips were made in January 2024 on tram routes.
-Accordingly, it can be expected that passengers will make about 17-18 million trips on tram routes in a year.
+Assumption that with "Privat 24" payments (approximately 270 000 in trams) in total 1.5 million trips were made in January 2024 on tram routes.
+Accordingly, it can be expected that passengers will make about 17–18 million trips on tram routes in a year.